sergio-lacerda/Fat-Pig-Invest-Stock-Wallet/README.md

 For this project, a MySQL Database Server is required.
 If you don't have it, you can use a XAMPP distribution containing MariaDB.

-Since the solutions was developed using a Code First Approach, the database is created by the solution itself and there's no need to execute any scripts.
+Since the solutions was developed by using a Code First Approach, the database is created by the Migrations commands and there's no need to execute any external database scripts.

 ### 3. Settings